simurgh9/simurgh9.github.io/raw/blog/daydreams_to_research.md

 Therefore, any $t$ can be made exactly with 3 Quarters, 2 Dimes, 1 Nickel and 4 Pence.
 QED.

-Both the change-making and the knapsack problem are the areas of current research.
+Both the change-making and the general knapsack problem are areas of current research.
 E. g., what are the sufficient and necessary conditions for a set of coin denominations to be greedy-searchable?
 Now to be clear, this is a lighthearted demo of a possible application of an NP-Hard problem.
 A general solution to any such problem will have far bigger consequences then some old change counting algorithm.

 We have come the full circle, from _Daydreams to Research_.